 - To serve as interpreters for interviews as requested;

-- To disseminate information on current affairs of Tibet;
+- To disseminate information on the current affairs of Tibet;

 - Maintaining cordial relations among media personnel of various media houses.